Vanity Fair (novel): George Osborne

-George Osborne, his father (a merchant, of considerably superior social status to Dobbin's grocer father, albeit self made, and ironically a mere corporal in the City Light Horse regiment of which Dobbin senior, by this time an alderman and a knight, is colonel), and his two sisters are close to the Sedley family until Mr. Sedley (the father of Jos and Amelia, and George Osborne's godfather, from whom the latter takes his middle name of 'Sedley') goes bankrupt following some ill-advised speculation.
-Since George and Amelia were raised in close company and were childhood sweethearts, George defies his father to marry Amelia.
+George Osborne, his father, a merchant of considerably superior social status to Dobbin's grocer father, albeit self made, and ironically a mere corporal in the City Light Horse regiment of which Dobbin senior, by this time an alderman and a knight, is colonel, and his two sisters are close to the Sedley family until Mr. Sedley (the father of Jos and Amelia, and George Osborne's godfather, from whom the latter takes his middle name of 'Sedley') goes bankrupt following some ill-advised speculation.
+Since George and Amelia were raised in close company and were childhood sweethearts, George defies his father by marrying Amelia, aides by Dobbin.
 Before father and son can be reconciled, George is killed at the battle of Waterloo, leaving the pregnant Amelia to carry on as well as she can.

 Raised to be a selfish, vain, profligate spender, handsome and self-obsessed, George squanders the last of the money he receives from his father and sets nothing aside to help support Amelia.
-After marrying Amelia, he finds after a couple of weeks that he is bored.
+After marrying Amelia, after a couple of weeks he quickly realized that he is bored.
 He flirts with Becky quite seriously and is reconciled to Amelia only a short time before he is killed in battle.

 William Dobbin

 The best friend of George Osborne, Captain William Dobbin is tall, ungainly, and not particularly handsome.
-He is a few years older than George but has been friends with him since his schooldays, even though Dobbin's father is a fig-merchant (Dobbin & Rudge, grocers and oilmen, Thames Street, London - he is later an alderman and colonel of the City Light Horse regiment, and knighted) and the Osbornes belong to the genteel class and have become independently wealthy.
-He defends George and is blind to his faults in many ways, although he tries to force George to do the right thing.
+He is a six years older than George but has been friends with him since his schooldays, even though Dobbin's father is a fig-merchant (Dobbin & Rudge, grocers and oilmen, Thames Street, London - he is later an alderman and colonel of the City Light Horse regiment, and is knighted) and the Osbornes act as though they belong to the genteel class; they have become wealthy.
+Dobbin defends George and is blind to his faults in many ways, although he tries to persuade George to do the right thing.
 He pushes George to keep his promise to marry Amelia even though Dobbin is in love with Amelia himself.
 After George is killed, Dobbin puts together an annuity to help support Amelia, ostensibly with the help of George's fellow officers.

 Later, Major and Lieutenant Colonel Dobbin discreetly does what he can to help support Amelia and her son George.
-He allows Amelia to continue with her obsession over George and does not correct her erroneous beliefs about him.
+Amelia continues to be obsessed with George; he does not correct her erroneous beliefs.
 He hangs about for years, either pining away over her while serving in India or waiting on her in person, allowing her to take advantage of his good nature.
-After Amelia finally chooses Becky's friendship over his during their stay in Germany, Dobbin leaves in disgust.
-He returns when Amelia writes to him and admits her feelings for him, marries her (despite having lost much of his passion for her), and has a daughter whom he loves deeply.
+After Amelia chooses Becky's friendship over his during their stay in Germany, Dobbin leaves in disgust.
+He returns when Amelia writes to him and admits her feelings for him, marries her, and the have a daughter whom he loves more than Amelia.